homanchou/xr/book/build-your-own-webvr-site.md

   DELETE  /rooms/:id                             XrWeb.RoomController :delete
 ```

-You'll goto `/rooms` to see a list of all your rooms and `/rooms/some-id` to drill down into a particular room.
+The path `/rooms` will show a list of rooms we can manage.
+The path `/rooms/:id` will be used to jump into a particular room.

 ### Create Rooms Database Table